Jose-Flor/Jose-Flor/README.md

-- 👋 Hi, I’m Jose
+- 👋 Hello, I’m Jose
-- 🌱 I’m currently learning HTML CSS Javascript
+- 🌱 I’m currently learning HTML,CSS and Javascript
 -  🧑‍💻 Working on completing The Odin Project and Free Code Camp

 <!---